lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 ```

 ## Discussion

+beta-lactam antibiotic genes, rhizosperma may have different way of keeping their leafpocket clean and this is aided by N. azollae.
+Nazollae defends its niche?

+DNA repair and maintainance enriched in rhizosperma --> diversified degradation bewteen rhizosperma and Eukazolla?

 **Nostoc in the Azolla symbiosis**
 N. azollae rappid introduction and degradation solidified its presence in the Azolla symbiosis.
 * Co-evolution is ... awaiting trees ...